VachaLab/gorder-manual/src/leaflets.md

 ## Individual method for leaflet classification

-> Fast but less reliable.
+> Very fast but less reliable.
 Suitable for large membranes.

 In this method, lipid molecules are assigned to membrane leaflets based on the position of their 'head identifier' relative to their 'tail ends'.
 'Tail ends' refer to the last heavy atoms or beads of the lipid tails.
 Each lipid molecule may have multiple 'tail ends', but only one 'head identifier'.
 If the 'head identifier' is located "above" the 'tail ends', the lipid is assigned to the upper leaflet; if it is located "below", it is assigned to the lower leaflet.